guirecordon/twitter-clone/README.md

-# Twitter like website build using Ruby on Rails
+# Twitter like website built using Ruby on Rails